Fauci: U.S. doesn't need another lockdown to survive coronavirus

-Dr. Anthony Fauci, a member of White House coronavirus task force, says the U.S. can avoid having another extended shutdown to control the virus, but Americans must follow basic health-safety measures to achieve that goal.
+(JUST THE NEWS) – Dr. Anthony Fauci, a member of the White House coronavirus task force, says the U.S. can avoid having another extended shutdown to control the virus, but Americans must follow basic health-safety measures to achieve that goal.

 “You don’t have to lock down again, but everybody has got to be on board for doing these five or six fundamental public health measures” like masks and social distancing, Fauci told Politico’s “Pulse Check” podcast on Wednesday.